Saieeshsrao/sochcast-/README.md

 # Sochcast Clone

 This project was created using the React framework.
-You can view it at [Sochcast Clone](https://cc27-122-171-16-3.ngrok-free.app/) (note: the link may not work if the port is closed, as it is running locally for demo purposes).
+You can view it at [Sochcast Clone](https://sochcast-demo.vercel.app/)
 ## Features

 ### Show List